 suPAR as a biomarker for cancer

 Various cancers cause an elevated plasma suPAR level.
-The more serious and advanced disease, the higher suPAR level. suPAR is therefore also a prognostic marker in cancer patients reflecting mortality.
-Cancer patients with a low suPAR level have a better chance of progression-free survival.
+The more serious and advanced disease, the higher the suPAR level. suPAR is therefore also a prognostic marker predicting mortality in cancer patients.
+Cancer patients with a low suPAR level have a better chance of a progression-free outcome.